MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity-protection.md

     The result of the command above is a `.data` file generated next to the `MyBankApp.ipa` file called `MyBankApp.appAuthenticity.data`.

-2. Open the MobileFirst Operations Console in your browser of choice and navigate to the ... screen.
+2. Open the MobileFirst Operations Console in your browser of choice.
+3. Select your application from the left-side pane and click on the Authenticiy menu item.
-3. Follow the on-screen instructions to upload the `.data` file.
+3. Click on "Upload File" to upload the `.data` file.

+After uploading the `.data` file Application Authenticity Protection will be enabled for the application.

 <span style="color:red">TODO: add image of where to upload .properties file</span>